 A significant portion of the historical data relating to historical Smart Option Student Loan performance used to prepare these materials was provided to Sallie Mae Bank by Navient Corporation ("Navient") pursuant to a Data Sharing Agreement executed in connection with the Spin-Off.
 Under the data sharing agreement, Navient makes no representations or warranties to Sallie Mae Bank concerning the accuracy and completeness of information that they provided.
 Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement or of Navient's representations and warranties.
-Although we have no reason to believe that the data used to prepare the tabular and graphic presentations in this documents, as a whole, is materially inaccurate or incomplete, and have assumed that the data provided by Navient under the Data Sharing Agreement as a whole to be materially accurate and completeness of such data.
+Although we have no reason to believe that the data used to prepare the tabular and graphic presentations in this documents, as a whole, is materially inaccurate or incomplete, and have assumed that the data provided by Navient under the Data Sharing Agreement as a whole to be materially accurate and complete, neither the Company nor any person on its behalf has independently verified the accuracy and completeness of such data.